Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.IoT.ModelsRepository/samples/readme.md

 For more info about the Azure IoT Models Repository checkout the [docs][modelsrepository_msdocs].

+>Note: The models repository is also referred as DMR (DTDL Models Repository)

 ## Introduction

 You can explore the models repository APIs with the client library using the samples project.